 Most parents buy our comprehensive assessment and preparation package.
 This provides you with a detailed initial view of where your child is with regard to passing the 4 plus.
 We then work with you to help your child develop and overcome any barriers.
 We then do a further assessment which allows for any fine tuning.
 This package costs £1,500.
 We believe it is the most thorough package of its type and is built on several years of successful experience, helping over 100 children, talking to teachers who conduct the 4 plus at all the main schools and a partnership with Cambridge University to ensure we have the best testing approach.

-Paying for the full bundle (£1500) gives you two mock assessments, four tutorial assessments and extensive, weekly, verbal feedback on your child’s current attainment with the work that you need to do with them.
+Paying for the full bundle (£1500) gives you two mock assessments, four tutorial assessments, a nursery report review, a three part webinar series and extensive, regular, verbal feedback on your child’s current attainment and the work that you need to do with them.

 The most successful candidates have a 12 month run in.
 We begin working with parents around January / February.
 We typically work on the individual aspects with the child and the parents.
 Our approach is to work with parents so there are lots of things for you to do with your child during the Easter and Summer holidays.
 Things shift gear from September because by now children are better equipped to work on the emotionally intelligent skills such as the collaboration and sharing skills.
 This sees us get more group assessments and activities in to help children master these critically important elements of the 4 plus.